Soma Velma Vincent

 Brief Life History of Soma Velma

 When Soma Velma Vincent was born on 19 October 1899, in DeSoto, Dallas, Texas, United States, her father, Thomas Franklin Vincent, was 20 and her mother, Izora May Hamrick, was 19.
-She had at least 1 son with Lynn Alvin Chowning.
+She had at least 1 son and 1 daughter with Lynn Alvin Chowning.
 She lived in Justice Precinct 6, Dallas, Texas, United States for about 10 years and Justice Precinct 2, Kaufman, Texas, United States in 1930.
 She died on 7 April 1983, in Crandall, Kaufman, Texas, United States, at the age of 83.

 Photos and Memories (0)